sanyuktaadap/breast-cancer-classification/final_report.md

 3. Dimensionality Reduction with PCA: We performed PCA on all 30 features to obtain 30 new features with the variance of the distribution of data in the decreasing order shown in Fig. 7.
-The first point in the output shows the new features in decreasing order of variance, that is, how well they distribute and spread the data.
+The the first point in the output shows the new features in decreasing order of variance, that is, how well they distribute and spread the data.
-    The 2^nd^, 3rd, and the points further down show the combined variance value of the first 2, first 5, ...upto the first 20 features.
+    The 2^nd^, 3rd, and the points further down show the combined variance value of the first 2, first 5, ... up to the first 20 features.
 For example, with just the first 10 features obtained by PCA, we can distinguish approx. 96% of the data!
 The reason why these new features are better is that the more the data is spread,